 This post lists some of the best affordable rooftop bars in New York City.
-They all offer stunning views, good atmosphere, and tasty drinks.
+They all offer stunning views of the Manhattan skyline, great vibes and tasty drinks.

-New York City is known for its skyline and the best views can be found at one of the observation decks: Empire State Building, Top of the Rock, and One World Trade Center, and Edge at Hudson Yards.
+New York City is known for its skyline and the best views can be found at one of the observation decks: Empire State Building, Top of the Rock, One World Trade Center, Edge at Hudson Yards, and SUMMIT

 If these attractions are beyond your budget, or you just prefer to have a casual evening with a drink with the skyline as the backdrop, heading to a rooftop bar is ideal.

-Below we list some of the best affordable rooftop bars in NYC.
-The bars in our list charge $12-$20 for cocktails, $9+ for wine costs $9 and $6+ for bottled beer.
+Below we list some of the best rooftop bars in NYC that are relatively affordable.
+The bars on our list charge $12-$20 for cocktails, $9+ for wine and $6+ for bottled beer.

 If these sound steep, many other rooftop bar prices range from $20+ for cocktails, $12+ for bottled beer and $15+ for a glass of wine,

 While prices below are a dollar or two more than many street-level bars, keep in mind that you are paying for the amazing views as well as your drinks.